 The first biggest improvement to the S9, is the camera.

-Samsung is putting a lot of its marketing budget in advertising the Galaxy S9’s camera, and for good reason -- it represents the biggest upgrade to the phone.
+Samsung is putting a lot of its marketing budget in advertising the Galaxy S9’s camera — and for good reason since it represents the biggest upgrade to the phone.
 Like the Galaxy Note 8, the Galaxy S9 Plus has dual cameras.
 But it’s the main camera on both the S9 and the S9 Plus that’s more interesting.

 The main sensor, which packs 12-megapixels, doesn’t have a fixed aperture.
-It’s a mechanical lens, so its aperture swaps from f/1.5 at night, which the lowest-ever aperture on a phone, all the way up to f/2.4 during the day.
-The camera will switch aperture automatically depending on the time of day, but you can also change it yourself manually in the manual camera mode.
+It’s a mechanical lens, so its aperture swaps from f/1.5 at night, which is the lowest-ever aperture on a phone, all the way up to f/2.4 during the day.
+The camera will switch aperture automatically depending on the time of day, but you can also change it yourself manually.
 The f/1.5 lens will help with low-light photography, while the f/2.4 aperture will provide sharper details in better lighting.
-We explored the differences between the two modes in our S9 Plus low-lighting test.
+We explored the differences between the two modes in our S9 Plus low-light test.

 The second camera on the Galaxy S9 Plus is also a 12-megapixel lens, but it offers 2x optical zoom, allowing you to take photos of objects further away.
 It’s also utilized for features like the blur mode that Samsung calls “Live Focus,” which debuted on the Note 8.
 If you opt for the standard Galaxy S9, you unfortunately won’t get that second lens and these features.

-The S9 Plus wasn’t rated as highly in the video department, scoring 91 -- but that score still puts it within the top scorers in that category.
-The photo and video scores combined score the Galaxy S9 Plus at an exceptionally high 99 points -- putting Samsung’s latest above the Pixel 2’s 98 points, and making the S9 Plus the highest scoring camera on a phone yet.
+The S9 Plus wasn’t rated as highly in the video department, scoring 91 — but that score still puts it among the top scorers in that category.
+The combines photo and video scores for the Galaxy S9 Plus come in at an exceptionally high 99 points — putting Samsung’s latest above the Pixel 2’s 98 points, and making the S9 Plus the highest-scoring camera on a phone yet.
 This sort of performance from a phone camera really raises the bar in terms of what we can expect from our smartphones.

-Here's the most important part, and it's actually good news.
-Despite rumors that the phones would increase in price, you'll be able to pick up the Galaxy S9 from Samsung for a cool $720, or $30 a month for 24 months.
-If you’re wanting to pick up the larger S9 Plus, than that can be yours with prices starting from $840, or $35 a month for 24 months.
-In the U.S., the devices will go on sale on March 16.
+You’ll be able to pick up the Galaxy S9 from Samsung for a cool $720, or $30 a month for 24 months.
+If you’re wanting to pick up the larger S9 Plus, it can be yours with prices starting from $840, or $35 a month for 24 months.
+In the U.S., the devices went on sale March 16.